-Last year we opened 2nd salon gallery, the Robert Adam Gallery, with an exciting mix of artists and sculptors – most established, some emerging.
-Select artworks are for sale.
+Last year we opened our second private salon gallery, the Robert Adam Gallery, with an exciting mix of artists and sculptors – most established, some emerging.
+Select artworks are for sale online.

 ‘ART WILDED’, by Philip Letts, is in the lower Capability Brown gardens.
 ‘Bridges’ by Dartmoor-based Matt Dingle is in the inner gardens.
 Watch Exeter’s Chris Speyer building the last of his large-scale ceramics in The Paddock opposite the church.
-Enjoy Colin Porter’s activist art installation ‘Tekin’ down the Trees’ above the Robert Adam Orangery.
+Enjoy Colin Porter’s minimalist environmental art nestled in the inner gardens.

-We host group visits and guided tours of the main exhibitions and the permanent collection across the wider park.
+We host group visits and guided tours of the exhibitions and the permanent collection.
 Book a Guided Environmental Art Tour – CLICK HERE.

 The ‘ART WILDED’ installation, by international artist Philip Letts, is a conceptual sculpture installation examining key environmntal issues including waste, plastics abuse, climate change and deforestation.